Evangelia-Psochiou/Front-end-Mini-Projects/README.md

 * CalculatorApp : Dark-Light Calculator project provides a simple calculator for basic arithmetic operations.
 Users can switch between two color themes, black and white.

+* DigitalClockApp : This project features a basic digital clock that displays the current time with precision in hours, minutes, and seconds.

 <br>
 <br>